GarzaLab/garzalab.github.io/index.md

 ## About

-We are a research group at the [National Institute of Psychiatry](http://www.inprf.gob.mx) in Mexico City, Mexico.
-Our research focuses on finding neuroimaging biomarkers of diagnosis and treatment in substance addiction and other neuropsychiatric disorders.
+We are a research group, within the [National MRI Laboratory (LANIREM)](http://www.lanirem.inb.unam.mx/), at the [Institute of Neurobiology](http://inb.unam.mx/index.html), [National Autonomous University of Mexico (UNAM)](https://www.unam.mx/) in Querétaro, Mexico.

+Our research focuses on finding neuroimaging biomarkers in substance addiction and other neuropsychiatric disorders.

 ![group photo](group3.jpg)